-Many children will have mild symptoms when entering a new situation or after challenging family events such as a divorce.
-However, when the symptoms of separation anxiety seem to be more intense than they previously were, do not subside in familiar settings, and interfere with the child’s functioning, lasting over a period of at least one month, the issue may be a separation anxiety disorder.
-Signs of separation anxiety disorder as characterized by the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5) include:
+Many children will have mild symptoms when entering a new situation or after challenging family events such as divorce.
+However, when the symptoms of separation anxiety seem to become more intense, do not subside in familiar settings, and interfere with the child’s functioning, and last longer than one month, the issue may be a separation anxiety disorder.
+Symptoms of separation anxiety disorder as characterized by the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5) include:

 - Recurrent distress when leaving home or caregiver or thinking of leaving home or caregiver

 - Excessive worry about losing the caregiver to injury, illness, or death

 - Excessive worry about unlikely events which would cause separation from a caregiver (for example: being kidnapped)

 - Refusal or reluctance to leave home or go to school or daycare or refusing to allow the caregiver out of the child’s line of sight while home

 - Complaints of physical symptoms such as headache, stomachache, or nausea

 A mental health professional can help determine if the child’s symptoms reflect a diagnosable condition.